Twins vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has four doubles, a triple, 21 walks and 11 RBI (34 total hits).
+- Steven Kwan has 35 hits with four doubles, a triple, a home run, 21 walks and 12 RBI.
 He's also stolen seven bases.

 Kwan Recent Games